Adelost/javascript-serialization-benchmark/README.md

 - [Result (final)](#result-final)
 - [Result (extra)](#result-extra)
 - [Conclusion](#conclusion)

-## Abstract

-This article and benchmark attempts to answer what binary serialization library to use with regard to performance, compression size and ease of use.

-The following JavaScript serialization libraries and versions are compared against each other and JavaScript's native JSON library:

-* `protobufjs "6.10.1"`
-* `bson "4.0.4"`
-* `pbf "3.2.1"`
-* `google-protobuf "4.0.0-rc.1"`
-* `avsc "5.4.21"`
-* `protons "1.2.1"`
-* `js-binary "1.2.0"`

-During encoding, `avsc` performed the fastest at 10 times faster than native JSON at most payload sizes, followed by `js-binary`, `protons` at 2 times faster. `protobufjs` and `bson` performed the slowest at about 3 times slower than native JSON.

-During decoding, `avsc`, `protobufjs`, `js-binary` all performed similarly well at about 5 times faster than native JSON at most payload sizes, though `avsc` seems to have a slight advantage. `protons` performed the slowest at 20-30 times slower, followed by `bson` at 1.5 times slower

-`avsc` and `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `pbf`, `google-protobuf`, `protons` with a ratio of 0.42.

-`avsc`, `pbf` and `js-binary` were able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
-In general, the maximum file size coincided with the measured encoding/decoding-speed of each implementation.

-`js-binary`, `pbf`, `bson` all convert cleanly back to JavaScript without any detected remnants from the encoding process. `avro-js` and `js-binary` contained minor remnants. `google-protobuf` and `protons` had major remnants or ramifications.

 ## Introduction

 Data serialization is ubiquitous in most areas such as sending and receiving data over the network or storing/reading data from the file system.
 While JSON is a common modus operandi (especially in JavaScript), using a binary serialization format typically provides an advantage in compression size and performance at the cost of losing human readability of the encoded data.